 I had the opportunity to fish and cast with the OPST Commando head coupled with a 10’ Micro Skagit floating head and I had a ball.
-I don’t necessarily recommend this set up as ideal because the heavy body pretty much overpowered the dainty tip but it was fun to play with put together some fishable casts for swinging small wet flies.
+I don’t necessarily recommend this set up as ideal because the heavy body of the OPST Commando pretty much overpowered the dainty OPST mico tip but it was fun to play with put together some fishable casts for swinging small wet flies.

 This 10’ micro tip is very dainty and would most likely match up better with the smallest Commando heads.

 I also fished the 225 with a 12’ 96 grain OPST “Run” sink tip.
 I fished an Aqua Flies micro Intruder, a Hobo Spey fy for summer Steelhead on a small coastal river.
 So I’m forming some opinions on the Commando heads.
 Instead of a detailed review, I will just toss out some random neural firings and ad more as I get more experience with the Commando.

 225 Grain Commando Head, 12’ 96 grain OPST “Run” sink tip

 I used my beloved 8’ 6” Berkley 6/7, 2 piece single hand fly rod off of which I have broken the tip a couple different times.
 So its about 8’ 2” I’m guessing, but I don’t care, I still like it.

 A 96 grain, 12’ sink tip and Hobo Spey or Micro Intruder is about my max with this rod.
 It’s pretty challenging and I would only recommend it for someone with a longer rod or a switch rod.
 Or a more powerful rod.